-The Board of Directors has 12 members, eight of whom are elected by shareholders at general meetings and four by employees in Denmark.
+The Board of Directors has 13 members, nine of whom are elected by shareholders at general meetings and four of whom are elected by the employees based in Denmark.
 The guiding principle in composing the Board of Directors is that it should comprise individuals whose particular knowledge and experience enables the Board of Directors as a whole to attend to the interests of shareholders, employees and other stakeholders.

-The Board of Directors supervises Executive Management, determines the company's overall strategy and follows up on its implementation, the performance, ensures adequate management and organisation and, as such, actively contributes to developing the company as a focused, sustainable, global pharmaceutical company.
+The Board of Directors determines the company's overall strategy and follows up on its implementation, supervises the performance, ensures adequate management and organisation and, as such, actively contributes to developing the company as a focused, sustainable, global pharmaceutical company.
+The Board of Directors supervises Executive Management.
 The Board of Directors may also distribute extraordinary dividends, issue new shares or repurchase shares in accordance with authorisations granted by the annual general meeting and recorded in the meeting minutes.
-For the minutes of annual general meetings, see novonordisk.com/about_us.
+For the minutes of annual general meetings, see novonordisk.com/about\us.

-In March 2018 the shareholders elected the following members to the Board of Directors:
+In March 2019 the shareholders elected the following members to the Board of Directors:

-- Helge Lund (chair of the Board of Directors since 2018 (member since 20176) and chair of the Nomination Committee) - Jeppe Christiansen (vice chair and member of the Board of Directors since 2013 and chair of the Remuneration Committee) - Brian Daniels (member of the Board of Directors since 2016 and member of the Remuneration Committee and the Research & Development Committee) - Andres Fibig (member of the Board of Directors since 2018 and member of the Audit Committee) - Sylvie Grégoire (member of the Board of Directors since 2015, member of the Audit Committee, the Nomination Committee and the Research & Development Committee) - Liz Hewitt (member of the Board of Directors since 2012, chair of the Audit Committee and member of the Remuneration Committee - Kasim Kutay (member of the Board of Directors since 2017 and member of the Nomination Committee) - Martin Mackay (member of the Board of Directors since 2018 and chair of the Research & Development Committee)
+- Helge Lund (chair of the Board of Directors since 2018 (member since 2017) and chair of the Nomination Committee) - Jeppe Christiansen (vice chair and member of the Board of Directors since 2013 and chair of the Remuneration Committee) - Brian Daniels (member of the Board of Directors since 2016 and member of the Remuneration Committee and the Research & Development Committee) - Laurence Debroux (Member of the Board of Directors since 2019 and member of the Audit Committee) - Andres Fibig (member of the Board of Directors since 2018 and member of the Audit Committee) - Sylvie Grégoire (member of the Board of Directors since 2015, member of the Audit Committee, the Nomination Committee and the Research & Development Committee) - Liz Hewitt (member of the Board of Directors since 2012, chair of the Audit Committee and member of the Remuneration Committee) - Kasim Kutay (member of the Board of Directors since 2017 and member of the Nomination Committee) - Martin Mackay (member of the Board of Directors since 2018 and chair of the Research & Development Committee)

-The shareholder elected board members are re-elected annually at the annual general meeting.
+The shareholder elected board members are elected or re-elected annually at the annual general meeting.